anilabraham-IT/IntuneEDU/IntuneEDU/windows-autopilot-setup.md

 1. Meet Windows Autopilot requirements: Make sure your school and devices meet [the software, networking, licensing, and configuration requirements](https://docs.microsoft.com/windows/deployment/windows-autopilot/windows-autopilot-requirements) for Windows Autopilot.

 2. Determine user permissions: During registration, a [Microsoft partner](https://partner.microsoft.com/) will assign group tags to your devices.
 If you require different user permissions on different devices, instruct your partner to split the devices in to two group tags, according to permissions.
 Provide names for each group.
-For example, if teachers get admin permissions on devices and students don't,you could name one group *Contoso Teachers*, and name another *Contoso Students*.
+For example, if teachers get admin permissions on devices and students don't, you could name one group *Contoso Teachers*, and name another *Contoso Students*.

 3. Order and register your devices: After you or the Microsoft partner orders the devices from the OEM provider, register the devices for the Autopilot deployment service.
 We recommend that you connect with a partner through [Microsoft Partner Center](https://partner.microsoft.com) and work with them to register the devices.
 The partner will obtain a CSV with the devices’ information from the OEM and then upload it to Partner Center.
 For detailed registration instructions, see [Adding devices to Windows Autopilot](https://docs.microsoft.com/windows/deployment/windows-autopilot/add-devices).